Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 ## 2.6 Tech-Support

-All the resource statististics and usage alerts are forwarded to syslog.
-The syslog is automatically monitored by the logrotate framework.
-During the techsupport data collection, all the syslog data added as part of the tech-support data archive.
+The techsupport script is enhanced to support the in-memory log collection.
+During the tech-support collection, all the in-memory logs are included as part regular syslog collection.

+- All the logs from in-memory.
+- All the logs which are already stored in the persistant disk.

-## 2.7 Offline Tools
+## 2.7 In-Memory Dump Tools
+A utility is provided to dump and filter the logs from in-memory as well as syslog.
+The in-memory logs should be accessed in the following order to get the log timeing sequence.

+1. /var/log/ramfs/debug-in-memory.log
+2. /var/log/syslog-debug.log
+3. /var/log/syslog-debug.log.1
+4. /var/log/syslog-debug.log.2.gz, ...

 ## 2.8 KLISH/CLICK Commands
-The following CLI is commands are supported
+The following CLI is commands are supported to dump the logs from in-memory.

+- Show all the logs from In-Memory contents.

+        # show log in-memory

+- Show logs from both standard syslog and in-memory with the sequence of timestamp.

+        # show log all

 ## 2.9 Cold/Warm/Fast Reboot
-All the logs should stored on hte persistant disk.
+During the sytem reobot, All the In-Memory logs should be stored on the persistence disk.
+When user initiate the system reboot, the following sequence gets executed.
+1. Append the contents of In-Memory into persistence storage file /var/log/in-memory-debug.log.
+2. Reset the In-Memory file pointer
+3. Let the reboot script to continue.
+4. Just before reboot, repeate the step 1 and 2 again.

 ## 3.0 Kernal Crash
 All the In-memory logs should be saved as part of kdump data collection.